-We have many years of press and PR experience and will help prepare press releases on work that is of interest to an external audience.
-We prioritise requests on the basis of:
+Both are journalists with many years of press experience and will help prepare press releases on work that is of interest to an external audience.
+Given that they provide a service across the College of MVLS, they must prioritise requests on the basis of:

-- whether there is potential for media interest in the project/story
+- whether there is potential for media interest in the project/story, and

 - whether working on the project in question will benefit the University's overall strategic objectives

-We also help connect media professionals who contact the University looking for experts, or to follow up on recent press releases.
-You can also contact us for general advice about speaking to the media about your work (and dealing with any negative backlash).
+They also help connect media professionals who contact the University looking for experts, or to follow up on recent press releases associated with your work.
+You can also contact Elizabeth and Ali for general advice about speaking to the media about your work (and dealing with any negative backlash).

 Press releases may be issued to local media, national, international or specialist media.
-The closer you work with a Communications Officer, the better the opportunity to target a release.
+The closer you work with Ali and Elizabeth, the better the opportunity to target a release.
 You can also discuss prestigious peer-reviewed funding or honours, which may form the basis of a potential news story either within the University or more widely.

 Also contact them if the journal or your funder plan to issue a press release—this way they can help field media enquiries that come into their office.